T. Colin Campbell, Ph.D.

 We cannot know for sure what will happen.
 But one fact is easy to see.
 Namely, we have at least three impending and momentous crises.
 They are: 1) the effect of food choice on our environment, 2) the effect of food choice on the cost of health care and its economic consequences, and 3) the effect of food choice on the abuse of animals and rate of species extinction.
 The future can either be dismal and exceptionally destructive or it can be an awakening that features our understanding of the meaning of the concept of ‘wholism' and how it relates to food and health.
 If the latter, the human race can discover what it truly means to be moral.

-Q&A Panel: Cruisin’ for Knowledge - Using a Plant-Based Diet to Support Health and Avoid Risks with Dr. T. Colin Campbell, Dr. Caldwell Esselstyn, Jr, and Dr. Joel Kahn hosted by Sandy Pukel
+Q&A Panel: Cruisin’ for Knowledge - Using a Plant-Based Diet to Support Health and Avoid Risks with Dr. Joel Kahn, Dr. Caldwell Esselstyn, Jr, Dr. David Blyweiss, and Dr. T. Colin Campbell hosted by Sandy Pukel